shadeware1/azureOS/README.md

 By eliminating unwanted bloat, optimizing performance, and integrating powerful privacy and security features, AzureOS provides a truly unique experience that allows users to take full control of their system.

----

-For more information or to get started, visit our [official website](https://yourwebsite.com) (add the link manually).